TechNus09/RankUp/README.md

 # RankUp
-Curse Of Aros related app
+Skill tracker for Curse Of Aros
+You may need to change the mainactivity xml file since its messy as hell